jtmullen/cancelledbynetflix/README.md

 Notes:
 - `Sources`: I tend to default to Wikipedia unless the wiki page doesn't list the info needed about cancellation or there is something else notable (such as a quote) to source from somewhere else.
 - `Seasons/Episodes`: This should be at the time of cancellation, for some shows that get picked up elsewhere this won't be the shows total seasons/episodes.
-- `Images`: Please see the pinned issue
+- `Images`: Please see the [pinned issue](https://github.com/jtmullen/cancelledbynetflix/issues/9)

+### Other Changes

+If you are changing anything other than a cancelled show record and/or images, please run the site locally to test and verify your changes.

 ## Build Locally

 To build locally, simply clone the repository and follow this [guide from GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).
+The `_config.yml` is configured for local use and will put the site up on localhost port 4000.

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/jtmullen/cancelledbynetflix/blob/main/LICENSE)

 The theme and site is released under GPLv3.
 Note that some assets (photos, logos) which may be included in this repo are not included in this license and have a separate license.
+See the [readme](https://github.com/jtmullen/cancelledbynetflix/blob/main/assets/img/copyright/README.md) in the assets/img folder and its subfolders.

 ## Credit